animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Nothing in this case pertains to the infrastructure and plumbing required in the application’s back-end services (such as Apache Geode).
+Nothing in this case pertains to the infrastructure and plumbing required in the application's back-end services (such as Apache Geode).
 Database users have similar features.
 Now Spring and Apache Geode developers do too.